mattermost/logr/README.md

 ## Targets

-There are built-in targets for outputting to syslog and any `io.Writer`.
+There are built-in targets for outputting to syslog, file, or any `io.Writer`.
 More will be added.

 You can use any [Logrus hooks](https://github.com/sirupsen/logrus/wiki/Hooks) via a simple [adapter](https://github.com/wiggin77/logrus4logr).